ningu2102/NewsBreeze/README.md

 <h1>NewsBreeze</h1>

 <p>
-NewsBreeze is an unofficial newsApi client that gets the latest breaking news to you
+NewsBreeze is an unofficial newsapi client that gets the latest news to you
 </p>
 </br>